readthedocs/readthedocs.org/docs/commercial/single-sign-on.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To revoke access to a project for a particular user, you should remove that user from the Team that contains that Project.
-This can be done under "your organization detail's page" > :guilabel:`Teams` > :guilabel:`Read Only` and click :guilabel:`Remove` next to the user you want to revoke access.
+This can be done under your organization's detail page > :guilabel:`Teams` > :guilabel:`Read Only` and click :guilabel:`Remove` next to the user you want to revoke access.

 Revoke user's access to all the projects
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-By disabling the GSuite/Google account with email ``employee@company.com``, you revoke access to all the projects that user had access and disable login on Read the Docs completely for that user.
+By disabling the Google Workspace account with email ``employee@company.com``, you revoke access to all the projects that user had access and disable login on Read the Docs completely for that user.